ppy/osu-wiki/wiki/Glossary/en.md

 ### Sample Set

-A sample set is the collection of sound effects that are heard during gameplay.
+The collection of sound effects that are heard during gameplay.

 These are categorized under three names: